zio/zio/docs/datatypes/stream/zsink.md

 // Result: Some(1)
 ```

-**ZSink.last[I]** — It consumes all elements of a stream and returns the last element of the stream:
+**ZSink.last** — It consumes all elements of a stream and returns the last element of the stream:

 ```scala mdoc:silent:nest
 val sink: ZSink[Any, Nothing, Int, Nothing, Option[Int]] = ZSink.last[Int]